-According to a federal report issued in 2017, inmates in federal prison with mental illness spend more time in solitary confinement or restrictive housing than inmates without documented mental illness.
+A federal report noted that inmates in federal prison with mental illness spend more time in solitary confinement or restrictive housing than inmates without documented mental illness.
 While Bureau of Prison regulations prohibit the isolation of prisoners who show evidence of a significant mental disorder, the evidence indicates that the practice still remains in essence.
 There are some factors that can lead to mentally ill inmates being placed in solitary confinement and there is evidence that these inmates may suffer more as result of such punishment.

 Factors Leading to Solitary Confinement